Before #MeToo, victims lost everything

 Women who are sexually harassed know all about the real uninterrogated struggle that awaits, should they dare to name names.
 The erroneous belief that false allegations of sexual violence are commonplace lurks in the face of any sexual-violence allegation.
 This mythical belief isn’t based on criminal-justice data.
 Instead, it’s based on sexist stereotypes about women, which posit that innocent men are commonly accused of sexual assault and women lie about it to get revenge or for their own benefit.
 Not surprisingly, some of the Brown and Hehr defenders have piled on exactly here, regurgitating these very notions (Conservative MP Alex Nuttall, for example, called the downfall of Mr. Brown an “inside job,” insinuating the women’s allegations came to light for ulterior political purposes).

-Individual cases such as Jian Ghomeshi or Harvey Weinstein – and systemic ones, such as high rates of sexual assaults categorized by police as unfounded – point to the same pattern: Labelling women who disclose sexual violence “as delusional, vengeful, exploitive, or an attention-seeker” has been the going strategy to diffuse allegations – and relieve questionable men – since time immemorial.
+Individual cases such as Jian Ghomeshi or Harvey Weinstein – and systemic ones, such as high rates of sexual assaults categorized by police as unfounded – point to the same pattern: Labelling women who unfounded sexual violence “as delusional, vengeful, exploitive, or an attention-seeker” has been the going strategy to diffuse allegations – and relieve questionable men – since time immemorial.

 If the #MeToo resistance imagines it’s invented the party lines of false allegations and lying women, it’s wrong.
 In fact, it’s old hat.
 False allegations of sexual assault are not a common problem.
 What is a common social problem is that victims are not believed when they disclose their stories, and offenders go unaccountable.
 Less than 10 per cent of all sexual assaults are reported, and a minority see convictions.
 In the eight years that I worked as a counsellor in a sexual-assault centre, I personally saw one conviction out of all the women I accompanied to court.